Curiosity-Driven Development of Action and Language in Robots Through Self-Exploration: Introduction

-In this study, we propose a self-exploratory learning framework of robots in which reinforcement learning is incorporated with the active inference framework \cite{friston2011,pezzulo2018hierarchical,parr_friston_2019}, enabling curiosity-driven exploration.
+In this study, we propose a novel scheme for self-exploratory learning of robots by integrating active inference \cite{friston2011, pezzulo2018hierarchical, parr_friston_2019} and reinforcement learning \cite{WatkinsDayan1992,SuttonBarto2018}.
+Our integration of active inference and reinforcement learning can be regarded as amortizing inference, sometimes known as learning to infer or deep active inference \cite{fountas2020deep, millidge2020deep, ueltzhoffer2018deep}.
+However, we have gone further than usual amortization schemes by replacing extrinsic reward alone with expected free energy, which includes expected information gain.
+This means agents are effectively rewarded for being curious, or, more simply, for learning to be curious.
 Our approach to integrate reinforcement learning with active inference was originally inspired by the work of Kawahara et al. \cite{kawahara}.
 In our model, originally introduced in \cite{tinker2024active}, motor commands are reinforced by two intrinsic rewards: curiosity (seeking unpredictable sensory consequences) and motor entropy (seeking random movements).
-Motor commands are also reinforced by extrinsic rewards for successfully achieving goal tasks specified by given imperative sentences.
-Importantly, our previous experiments in maze navigation demonstrated that the combination of curiosity and entropy is crucial for enhancing self-exploration, as agents achieved significantly improved exploratory behaviors under this dual-intrinsic reward scheme.
-Our approach aligns with broader research on self-exploration in machine learning, in which agents are intrinsically rewarded for taking motor commands that increase unpredictability or information gain \cite{oudeyer2007intrinsic, schmidhuber1991possibility}.
+Motor commands are also reinforced by extrinsic rewards for successfully achieving goals specified by given imperative sentences.
+Importantly, our previous experiments in maze navigation demonstrated that the combination of curiosity and motor entropy is crucial for enhancing self-exploration, as agents achieved significantly improved exploratory behaviors under this dual-intrinsic reward scheme.
+Our approach aligns with broader research on self-exploration in machine learning, in which agents are intrinsically rewarded for taking motor actions whose consequences are unpredictable and therefore lead to the greatest information gain, i.e., have epistemic value \cite{oudeyer2007intrinsic, schmidhuber1991possibility}.

-A simulated mobile robot equipped with a manipulator arm, vision sensor, and distributed tactile sensors learns to generate motor movements in response to imperative sentences presented during each trial.
-These sentences are systematically composed of verbs, nouns, and adjectives, enabling evaluation of generalization performance under different levels of compositional complexity.
+A simulated mobile robot equipped with a manipulator arm, vision sensor, and distributed tactile sensors learns to generate motor movements in response to imperative sentences (command voice) presented during each trial.
+These sentences are systematically composed of verbs, adjectives, and nouns, enabling evaluation of generalization performance under different levels of compositional complexity.
+The model architecture employed in this study is based on our previous work \cite{tinker2024intrinsic} with key modifications to accommodate multi-modal sensorimotor integration.
+(See details in the Materials and Methods section.)
+Fig. \ref{fig:models} presents the model architecture, which is composed of three main components: a forward model, an actor part, and a critic part.